 Unclogging a drain hole is not too difficult, most times you can unclog it using a brush.
 For more stubborn clogs, you can suck out the debris using a wet/dry vacuum.

-Most portable ACs have an option where you can connect an external drain line to them.
+You can connect an external drain line to most portable ACs.
 The external drain line allows you to continuously empty its tank so you don’t need to manually empty it.

 Eventually, the drain line can get clogged from dirt, mineral buildup, or slime growth.
 If the drain line is clogged, the water won’t be able to drain and ends up backfilling into the portable AC.

-The condensate pump is required to pump water out of the portable AC to drain, usually outside somewhere.
+A condensate pump is required to pump water out of a portable AC to a higher elevation.

-If the condensate pump breaks, then it won’t be able to pump out water from your AC, and your AC’s tank may overfill.
+If your condensate pump breaks, then it won’t be able to pump out water from your AC, and your AC’s tank may overfill.

-If the condensate pump is broken, in most cases you should just replace it.
-They are usually cheap enough that replacing them won’t break the bank.
+If the condensate pump is broken, you need to replace it.
+A condensate pump is usually cheap enough that replacing it won’t break the bank.